XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/HotelList.md

 ### Method Goals

-This method returns a list of hotels, where every hotel contains basic information ( code, name, address, phone...)
+This method returns a list of hotels with basic information (code, name, address, phone, etc.) for each hotel